Learning Abroad Center

 Study & Intern in Toledo

 • In addition to several internship placements, CESP students have the opportunity to participate in a community engagement class focused on the immigrant experience in Spain.
-Students will work directly with several Toledo institutions that work with immigrant populations.
+You will work directly with several Toledo institutions that work with immigrant populations.

 Sweden